jpassfhdw/MemoryGame/README.md

 We'd like to say, for the record, that the game is not 100% finished.
 It's a very first version and there's room for a ton of improvements, optimizations, etc.

-First Bug we have found and not able to fix it, is found in the first dialogbox of field size question.
-If you enter another char instead of a number, the game will not start.
+First Bug we found, but were not able to fix, is after the first dialogbox of field size question.
+If you enter another char instead of a number, the game will not start and no error handling will appear.

-Also we tried to develop a function to upload images out of the img directory dynamically, but it doesn't work.
-So if someone have a solution to fix it, we would be pleased to get the solution.
+Also we tried to develop a function to upload images out of the img directory dynamically, but it didn't work.
+So if someone has a solution to fix it, we would be pleased to get the solution.

 ## Usage